-The Trust's investments (see note 5 to the non-statutory financial statements) measured at fair value through profit or loss of \$533,320,802 (2021: \$647,176,987) comprise 99.72% (2021: 95.39%) of its NAV.
-The decrease is due to a result of realised/unrealised loss on investments at FVTPL.
+The Trust's investments (see note 5 to the financial statements) measured at fair value t hrough profit or loss of \$569,184,515 (2022: \$533,320,802) comprise 99.45% (2022: 99.20%) of its Net Asset Value ("NAV").
+The increase in the NAV value is as a result of the net impact of the unrealised gain/realised gain on the investments measured at FVTPL.

-These investments include investments in private equity funds or underlying investees entities (the "Funds") managed by third parties held both directly and indirectly via intermediate holding companies.
+These investments include investments in mature private equity funds or underlying investee entities (the "underlying entities") managed by third parties.

-The Trust recognise and measure their investments at fair value with gains and losses recognised through profit or loss ("FVTPL") in accordance with IFRS and are classified as Level 3 in the fair value hierarchy according to IFRS 13 "Fair Value Measurement".
+The Trust recognises and measures its investments at FVTPL in accordance with IFRS and are classified as Level 3 in the fair value hierarchy according to IFRS 13 "Fair Value Measurement".

-The accounting policy for the fair value estimation of the investments as specified in Note 2.6 and 4 to the non-statutory financial statements is based on the Trust's share of the most recent NAV reported by the Funds as adjusted for calls and distributions made by the Funds and any other value sensitive events that occur between the Funds' reported NAV date and the reporting date of the Trust.
-In many instances, reliance is placed on the financial data of the Funds and on estimates made by the management of the Funds.
+The accounting policy for the fair value estimation of the investments as specified in Note 2.4 and 4 to the financial statements is based on the Trust's share of the most recent NAV reported by the Funds as adjusted for calls and distributions made by the Funds and any other value sensitive events that occur between the underlying entities reported NAV date and the reporting date of the Trust.
+In many instances, reliance is placed on the financial data of the underlying entities and on estimates made by the management of the underlying entities.